 It was the kind of mail he ignored fifteen years ago when he believed himself a star, ready to conquer the box offices.

-With connection a subway ride and their visits home coinciding, their friendship remained, until he got the role referred to by the fan.
+With connection only a subway ride, and their visits to their parent's home in Upstate New York coinciding, their friendship remained.

 Even now, so many years later, he can recall the excitement the show had caused, how his character became that moment's icon.

-He had been invited everywhere, he had appeared at jam packed conventions, had a batallion of insane fans who worshipped Ares, and who believed they had some kind of 'connection' to him.
+He had been invited everywhere, he had appeared at jam packed conventions, had a battalion of insane fans who worshipped Ares.

 "Haley..."
 David always called him that, "be humble..."

-everything in that short block of time when it seemed he was going to be the next.....
+that short block of time when it seemed he was going to be the next big thing.

-It wasn't four hours after that photograph was taken when David walked out of his life.
+It was not four hours after that photograph had been taken when David walked out of his life.

 And it Went to His Head

-"I don't expect you to understand.." he had said in a smarmy accent, "...no one not in the industry can grasp the interplay and ..."
+"I don't expect you to understand.." in a smarmy accent, "...no one not in the industry can grasp the interplay and ..."